SteveBarnett/Speaker-Workshop/deck.md

 ### **Activity** :sparkles:

-## What's your plan for submitting?
+## What's your plan for submitting to DevConf?
 ## 5Ws and 1H

 ---